-Your Super Bowl party isn’t complete without these Chardonnay Italian Sausage Bites and a bowl of this simple spicy mustard dip!
-Italian sausage is cut into bite-size pieces and simmered in chardonnay, then quickly browned under your broiler until crisp and ready to be plated and served with a spicy mustard dip.
+Looking for an easy appetizer?
+These Chardonnay Italian Sausage Bites are it!
+Italian sausage are cut into bite-size pieces, simmered in chardonnay and then quickly browned under your broiler.
+Plate and serve with a simple spicy mustard dip.
 Serves a crowd in under 1 hour.

 If your sausage bites aren’t totally submerged in the wine, don’t worry – they will still get fully cooked as the bubbles rise and the cooked sausages settle.